vitalegi/cookies-playground/README.md

 Playground in order to locally test cookies behaviour in multi-domain use cases.

+## Repository structure

+- `nginx-1.25.2\html\index.html` frontend page to test cookie on several domains
+- `cookies-be` java server to create cookie on a specific domain
+- `nginx-1.25.2` the webserver that manages SSL + domains routing

 ## Setup local env

 ### Generate SSL certificates